The Wizard of the Kremlin: Literary prizes

 The Wizard of the Kremlin received the Grand prix du roman de l'Académie française, with 9 votes to 5 for Ceux qui restent by Jean Michelin and 3 votes for La petite menteuse by Pascale Robert-Diard.
 It is also the winner of the 2022 Prix Honoré de Balzac.

 Giuliano da Empoli's novel narrowly failed to obtain the Prix Goncourt, which was awarded to Vivre vite by Brigitte Giraud, in the fourteenth round and by 5 votes to 5, with Goncourt President Didier Decoin casting the final decision.
 This result caused some disappointments, with Paris Match issuing an article arguing why the novel would have "made a formidable Goncourt prize."
 Tahar Ben Jelloun, a member of the Goncourt jury who voted for the book, said of the winner: "It's a small book, there is no writing."

 Film adaptation

 At the 82nd Venice International Film Festival, the film adaptation premiered in the competition section, directed by Olivier Assayas.
 The role of Baranov is played by Paul Dano while his wife is played by Alicia Vikander and Putin by Jude Law.
-In the fall of 2025 the film is scheduled for screening in numerous international film festivals, before its theatrical release in 2026.
+It released theatrically in January 2026.